 1> store the acquired SIB1;

+1> if the L2 U2N Remote UE is in RRC_IDLE or in RRC_INACTIVE,

+2> if the cellIdentity in the acquired SIB1 is different from the stored cellIdentity,

 ….

 <end>

 It was noted by several companies online that, in addition to requiring extra specification changes, option 2 has the issue that there is an ambiguity period between the notification message and reception of the updated SIB1.
 Based on this, and the fact that option 1 has already been specified in the RRC, it would seem option 2 is not needed.
 Rapporteur would like to confirm that this is common understanding to companies.